 The Health and Wellness Service welcomes and affirms all students of all gender identities, expressions and sexual orientations.

-Make an appointment or utilize our walk-in hours any time if you are worried about a symptom or have been exposed to someone diagnosed with a sexuallly transmitted infection (STI).
+Make an appointment or utilize our walk-in hours any time if you are worried about a symptom or have been exposed to someone diagnosed with a sexually transmitted infection (STI).
 Screening can be important for anyone who is sexually active and Health Service provides routine STI testing.
-STI testing is also a regular part of gynecologic appointments.
+STI testing is also a regular part of gynecologic appointments, if indicated.

 Which test you get depends on your exposures and sexual practices.
 A Health Service clinician will discuss your sexual history with you as well as symptoms of various STIs.
 We can test for almost any STI.
 Some are blood tests, some are urine tests, and some are done through swabbing.